mvysny/shepherd/README.md

 1. It must have `Dockerfile` at the root of its git repo.
 2. The Docker image can be built via the `docker build --no-cache -t test/xyz:latest .` command;
    The image can be run via `docker run --rm -ti -p8080:8080 test/xyz` command.
-3. You can now register the project to Shepherd.
-Continue to the "Adding a project" chapter.
+3. You can now register the project to Shepherd. **Continue to the "Adding a project" chapter** below.

 Generally, all you need is to place an appropriate `Dockerfile` to the root of your project's git repository.
 See the following projects for examples: